MarcL/djcruze.co.uk/src/pages/podcasts/2008-03-17-episode-38-apocalypse.md

     - "[00:56:03] Mory Kanté – Yeke Yeke (Hardfloor Mix) – Ffrreedom"
 ---

-It&#8217;s time for another hour of funk-filled tunes from DJ Cruze and tonight&#8217;s episode is no exception.
-I&#8217;m bringing you another show filled with the best house and electro tunes that are rocking my dancefloors at the moment.
-We&#8217;ve also got an exclusive from the up and coming Dutch producer [Duart Jansen][1] who brings us an awesome disco cut-up with his new tune &#8220;What U Want&#8221;.
+It's time for another hour of funk-filled tunes from DJ Cruze and tonight's episode is no exception.
+I'm bringing you another show filled with the best house and electro tunes that are rocking my dancefloors at the moment.
+We've also got an exclusive from the up and coming Dutch producer [Duart Jansen][1] who brings us an awesome disco cut-up with his new tune &#8220;What U Want&#8221;.
 Thanks for giving me the track mate!

-Also, the classic this week is a classic Hardfloor remix of Mory Kanté&#8217;s &#8220;Yeke Yeke&#8221; which has always been a massive tune for me.
+Also, the classic this week is a classic Hardfloor remix of Mory Kanté's &#8220;Yeke Yeke&#8221; which has always been a massive tune for me.
 Great African vocals with the acid madness that only Hardfloor can supply.
 A wicked tune!

 Enjoy the show and [get in touch][2] if you want a shout out.
-And don&#8217;t forget to comment on the show below and tell me what you think.
+And don't forget to comment on the show below and tell me what you think.

  [1]: http://www.myspace.com/duartjansen
  [2]: /cms/contact/